 Time is cruicial in this condition, as cells start to die within 6 hours of mal-perfusion and so the patient should seek emergent medical attention to save the affected organs.
 Contact your nearest emergency department or contact us if you suspect this condition.

 Muscle pain or spasm in the affected area

 Numbness in your arm or leg might be due to a blood clot in the brain or the limb

 Loss of color in the affected limb

-Surgical Thrombectomy; where the thrombus is removed by a small opening in the artery.
-As a result the blood flow returns immediately it is good for very acute cases, it has the lowest cost but needs longer recovery time.
+Surgical Thrombectomy; where the thrombus is removed through a small opening in the artery.
+As a result, the blood flow returns immediately.
+This method is good for very acute cases, it has the lowest cost but needs a longer recovery time.

-Endovascular thrombolysis; where a clot busting drug is delivered inside the thrombus via a catheter.
+Endovascular thrombolysis; is where a clot-busting drug is delivered inside the thrombus via a catheter.
 This is used for sub-acute thrombosis as it takes longer duration and higher cost.

 Endovascular Mechanical Thrombectomy; where a device is inserted into the artery through a needle hole and the thrombus is broken and removed.
 Angio-jet Device is one of the most commonly used methods.
-This allow a quick removal of the thrombus, lower cost and faster recovery.
+This allows quick removal of the thrombus, lower cost, and faster recovery.